 Skip to Content

-10 Biggest Direct-To-Consumer Lenders for Homebuyers 2025
+Top 10 Largest Direct-to-Consumer Lenders for Homebuyers

 10 biggest lenders for homebuyers

-As a first-time buyer, you might prefer a company that handles your loan from application to funding.
+As a homebuyer, you might prefer a company that handles your loan from application to funding.
+However, many people are surprised that this isn’t how every company operates.

-Mortgage brokers take your application then match you with a company they think is best for your situation.
+Mortgage brokers take your application then match you with a lender they think is best for your situation.
 This works out well for most buyers.
 Still, some buyers prefer to know which company they are sending their business to.

 Companies that offer direct-to-consumer loans are called “retail” lenders.
 They often have branches in your town or operate out of a central location.
 Either way, they handle your loan start to finish.
+This could yield benefits, as a direct lender may have more power to close the loan faster, overturn a denial, or rush a last-minute request.

 • They are focused on home purchases, not investor loans or homeowner refinances